atmaneayoubdev/atmaneayoubdev/README.md

 - Grounded generation with citation enforcement
 - Evaluation harnesses for regression testing

-Retrieval is infrastructure — not a plugin.
+Retrieval is infrastructure — not an add-on.

 ---